Kolobok12309/vuepress-plugin-docgen/docs/README.md

 ### Vuepress editLink

 "Edit this page" in `stateless: true` mode will not work correctly and lead to a non-existent file.
+Because it, `editLink` disabled in `stateless: true` mode by default.

 Solutions:
 - `stateless: false` and save all generated files in repo